haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 And here is the gist of the algorithm:

-1. Request the type checking artefacts from the `ghcide` subsystem
+1. Request the type checking artefacts
 2. Extract the actual import lists from the type checked AST,
 3. Ask GHC to produce the minimal import lists for this AST,
 4. For every import statement without a explicit import list: